siefkenj/2025F/MAT235/slides.typ

     )
   }

-  A _topographic map_ shows geographic features by including lines of constant elevation.
+  A _topographic map_ (also called a _contour map_ or _contour plot_) shows geographic features by
+  including lines of constant elevation.

-  + Sketch a topographic map of the campground.
+  + Sketch a topographic map (contour map) of the campground.

 ]